CprimeLearningLabs/gitops-bootcamp/exercise/application-deployment/build-and-push-image.md

 Now you can push your image.

 ```
-docker push ghcr.io/<GitHub username>/simple-http-server:latest
+docker push ghcr.io/<GitHub organization>/simple-http-server:latest
 ```

+If that command was successful, the image is now in a registry.
+In order to use that image, we'll need to do one of two things: either make the image public, or set up an image pull secret in our clusters to allow authentication to the registry.
+For simplicity, we'll make the image publicly accessible.

+To do this, go, in your brower, to your GitHub organization.
+You can get there from your projects in the organization by using the origanization link in the "breadcrumbs" navigation of the site.

+On the organiztion page, click on the `Settings` tab.

+From the left menu, click `Packages`.

+Under `Package Creation`, check the checkbox labeled `Public` to allow the organzation to publish images publicly and click `Save`.

+Now, go back to the organiztion page by clicking on your organization name at the top of the page.
+On the organiztion page, click on the `Packages` tab.

+You should now see your image listed.
+Click it and then click `Package settings`.

+Under the scary-looking `Danger Zone` heading, you should see `Chanage package visibility`.
+Click the `Change visibility` button there.

+Select the public radio button, key the name of the package in the confirmation textbox, and click the `I understand the consequences, change package visibility.` button.

-If that command was successful, the image is now in a registry and we can move on to using our registry to deploy our container image to create a containerized workload in a Kubernetes cluster.
+You now have a publicly published package and we can move on to using our registry to deploy our container image to create a containerized workload in a Kubernetes cluster.